 Unlike other personality types who take action and then learn from their mistakes on the go, we INFJs usually overthink to minimize mistakes.
 If we can, we would want to get it right the first time.

 But when we plan and research so much, we get stuck in analysis paralysis and nothing gets done.
-The worse is when we know how unhealthy, drained and obsessed we can become during planning that we don’t even plan and start a new project anymore.
+The worse is when we know how unhealthy, drained, and obsessed we can become during planning that we don’t even plan and start a new project anymore.

-INFJ Procrastination: Why Do We Procrastinate?
+Why Do INFJs Procrastinate?

 1. Perfectionism and fear.